VirusTotal/yara/docs/capi.rst

 information provided by the module about the currently scanned file.

-If during the scan a string hits the maximum number of matches your callback will be called once with the CALLBACK_MESSAGE_SCAN_WARNING_MATCH_LIMIT.
+If during the scan a string hits the maximum number of matches your callback will be called once with the CALLBACK_MSG_TOO_MANY_MATCHES.
 When this happens, `message_data` is a `YR_STRING*` which points to the string which caused the warning.
 If your callback returns CALLBACK_CONTINUE the string will be disabled and scanning will continue, otherwise scanning will be halted.

 Lastly, the callback function is also called with the ``CALLBACK_MSG_SCAN_FINISHED`` message when the scan is finished.
 In this case